webix-hub/docs/data/api/refs/ui.pdfviewer_methods.md

 - api/link/ui.pdfviewer_bind.md - binds components
 - api/link/ui.pdfviewer_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.pdfviewer_callevent.md - calls an inner event
-- api/ui.pdfviewer_clear.md -
+- api/ui.pdfviewer_clear.md - clears the content of PDF Viewer
 - api/link/ui.pdfviewer_define.md - redefines a single configuration property (or a hash of properties)
 - api/link/ui.pdfviewer_destructor.md - destructs the calling object
 - api/link/ui.pdfviewer_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/ui.pdfviewer_disable.md - disables the calling view (makes it dimmed and unclickable)
-- api/ui.pdfviewer_download.md -
+- api/ui.pdfviewer_download.md - downloads viewer contents as PDF file
 - api/link/ui.pdfviewer_enable.md - enables the calling view that was disabled by the 'disable' method
 - api/link/ui.pdfviewer_getchildviews.md - returns child views of the calling component
 - api/link/ui.pdfviewer_getformview.md - returns master form for the input